-Starting a retail store is an enormous undertaking, especially for first-time retailers.
-Despite the perceived simplicity of the business model, a lot more goes into the process of running a retail store than some might expect.
+Maintaining and growing a retail business is an enormous undertaking.
+As you know, despite the perceived simplicity of the business model, a lot more goes into the process of running a retail store than some might expect.
+As businesses scale, it’s imperative to take stock of where you’re at and if the tools and foundational elements in place are offering the best solutions and support for longevity.

 How to set up a retail business for success